ExpressLRS/Docs/docs/quick-start/getting-started.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

 !!! warning "Be informed!"
-    The ExpressLRS team work closely with manufacturers to review and test hardware.
+    The ExpressLRS team works closely with manufacturers to review and test hardware.
 It isn't until after testing that a specific ExpressLRS Configurator Target is added.

     Hardware not found in the ExpressLRS Configurator means the hardware did not pass requirements, or the manufacturer has chosen not to collaborate.
-In this case the manufacturer should be contacted for tech support.
+In this case, the manufacturer should be contacted for tech support.

     Generic targets are meant for pre-production or DIY hardware.
 Off-the-shelf Hardware should be using Hardware-specific targets.

-    Take away message...
-Check the Configurator before purchase and support manufacturers that support open source and the ExpressLRS project.
+    TL;DR: Check the Configurator before purchasing, and support manufacturers that support open source and the ExpressLRS project.

 ## Welcome to the Quick Start Guide